 El Dia del Padre or Dia do Pai is the Hispanic/Luso Father’s Day.

-It’s traditional for children to cook breakfast for their fathers.
+It’s traditional for children to cook breakfast for their fathers on this day.

 The Falla Festival is the Original Burning Man